unhcr/koboloadeR/README.md

 * Install R Studio: follow instruction from the installer
 * Launch R Studio

-### Install KoboAnalyser from Github (up to date version):
+### Install koboloadeR from Github (up to date version):

 * In the R console, install 'devtool' package:
 ```
 install.packages("devtools")
 ```
-* Install KoboAnalyser:
+* Install koboloadeR:
 ```
 library(devtools)
-install_github("ElliottMess/KoboAnalyser")
+install_github("ElliottMess/koboloadeR")

 ```
 * You are all set!
-You can know use KoboAnalyser
+You can know use koboloadeR

-### Install KoboAnalyser from Zip package:
+### Install koboloadeR from Zip package:

 * In Tools (top of R Studio): click Install Packages
 * Choose Install from: Package Archive File (.zip; .tar.gz)
-* In Package archive, select the file KoboAnalyser.tar.gz that you downloaded/received
+* In Package archive, select the file koboloadeR.tar.gz that you downloaded/received
 * You are all set!
-You can know use KoboAnalyser
+You can know use koboloadeR

 ## Quick start
 First, create a project in R Studio: